go-i2p/goSam/README.md

 A go library for using the [I2P](https://geti2p.net/en/) Simple Anonymous Messaging ([SAM version 3.0](https://geti2p.net/en/docs/api/samv3)) bridge.
-It has support for SAM version 3.1 signature types.
+It has support for all streaming features SAM version 3.2.

-This is in an **early development stage**.
-I would love to hear about any issues or ideas for improvement.
+This is widely used and easy to use, but thusfar, mostly by me.

 ## Installation
 ```